Agility360/AWS/backend/README.md

 ### REST api
 The REST api is implemented as as set of serverless microservices.
-The basic design framework is
-              AWS API Gateway <--> AWS Lambda <--> MySQL Service and resource permissions are managed using IAM roles.
+Service and resource permissions are managed using IAM roles.
+The following diagram nearly accurately describes our design, with the one caveat that we are using MySQL rather than DynamoDB for persistent storage.

 ![REST api design](https://raw.githubusercontent.com/Agility360/CEA/master/backend/aws/rest-api-design.png "REST api desing")